LivePersonInc/developer-center/pages/Documents/WebsiteMonitoring/EngagementAttributes/best-practices-for-messaging.md

 </tbody>
 </table>

-**Note:** if you pass the `customerId` parameter of the Customer Info SDE, Conversational Cloud will treat the conversation as authenticated.
+**Note:** If you pass the `customerId` parameter of the Customer Info SDE, Conversational Cloud will treat the conversation as authenticated.
 Since Messaging conversations are unauthenticated in the context of SDEs, **do not pass this parameter**.
 If you do, our server will look for other prerequisites of authenticated conversations and the call will fail.

 ### Monitored Data